-The Superior Court ruled that using a police scanner to avoid the police after shooting someone is not sufficient to establish criminal use of communication facility.
-But, more notably, this case is worth a read because the defendant’s claim of self-defense is pure comic gold.
+In Commonwealth v.
+Steele, the Superior Court ruled that using a police scanner to avoid the police after shooting someone is not sufficient to establish criminal use of a communication facility.
+But, more notably, this case is worth reading because the defendant’s claim of self-defense is comedic gold.

 The defendant was convicted of homicide and sexual assault charges in 2000, was awarded a new trial, and in 2007 again convicted of the charges.
 In 2018, with the Innocence Project as his counsel, he moved for a new trial, arguing that changes in bitemark identification reliability and scientific validity had changed sufficiently to undermine … Read more

-Appellant challenged his sentence for failing to register as a sex-offender under the 18 Pa.C.S. § 4915, which since has been ruled unconstitutional.
-The Supreme Court held that his sentence on this void statute is an illegal sentence and vacated the judgments of sentence.
+The defendant challenged his sentence for failing to register as a sex-offender under 18 Pa.C.S. § 4915, which has been ruled unconstitutional.
+The PA Supreme Court held that the defendant’s sentence was illegal and vacated the judgments of sentence.

 Facebook provided a tip to law enforcement that two parties to a Facebook Live stream were engaging in sexual acts with a minor.
-After reviewing the transcript — but not the video stream — from Facebook, law enforcement came to Appellant’s home and obtained a confession.
-At Appellant’s dispositional hearing (she, too, was a minor), … Read more
+After reviewing the transcript — but not the video stream — from Facebook, a law enforcement agent went to the defendant’s house and obtained a confession.
+At the defendant’s dispositional hearing, that … Read more

-At a homicide trial, the State called the decedent’s daughter, who heard the defendant tell the decedent that, “if you can’t be with me, then you can’t be with anyone.”
+At a homicide trial, the State called the decedent’s daughter, who heard the defendant tell the decedent, “If you can’t be with me, then you can’t be with anyone.”
 The Appellate Division held that the statement was admissible as the statement of a party opponent under N.J.R.E.
-803(b)(1), as well as proof of motive … Read more
+803(b)(1), as well as proof of motive under … Read more